 Recent volunteers have been getting out and about in the local area using our bikes and have accompanied us on several outings - it's great getting to know them and learning about their own life styles, homes and the countries they've visited.

 If you come to stay with us we will show you how we look after our ponies and hens and introduce you to the tasks related to the stables and the land on which the ponies graze.
 Tasks are repetitive, that is the nature of animal ownership and we have to check the ponies daily and take water to them once a day.
-Three of them come in at night so each day we have to muck out stables, fill water buckets and haynets, turn the ponies out in the morning and bring them in late in the afternoon.
-We'll teach you all about looking after them while you're here in return for help from you with these tasks.
+Two ponies come in at night so each day we have to muck out their stables, fill water buckets and haynets, turn them out in the morning and bring them in late in the afternoon.
+We'll teach you all about looking after ponies while you're here in return for help from you with these tasks.
 We'll all be undertaking these daily tasks.
-Our dogs also have a couple of short walks a day and most volunteers like to come with us.
+Our dogs also have a couple of walks a day and most volunteers like to come with us.

 Large ensuite bedrooms in a warm comfy steading conversion.